rudyredhat/go_3/README.md

 # go_3
-This repo contains all the programs and related information from book '[The Way to Go](https://www.amazon.in/Way-Go-Thorough-Introduction-Programming/dp/1469769166)'
+## This repo contains all the programs and related information from book '[The Way to Go](https://www.amazon.in/Way-Go-Thorough-Introduction-Programming/dp/1469769166)'

-**SOME OF THE CHAPTERS NOT FINISHED, STARTED ANOTHER BOOK - GET PROGRAMMING WITH GO - CHECK THAT REPO**
+**SOME OF THE CHAPTERS `NOT FINISHED`, STARTED ANOTHER BOOK - `GET PROGRAMMING WITH GO` - [CHECK THAT REPO](https://github.com/rudyredhat/go_GetProgrammingWithGo)**
 1. L4
     - [info.txt](https://github.com/rudyredhat/go_3/blob/main/L04/info.txt)
 2. L5